 - Too much body fat (obesity)

-- Other disorders, diseases, medical treatments, or infection
+- Other disorders, chronic diseases, medical treatments, or infection

 Some men with low testosterone do not have any symptoms.
 Others may have: